dib-lab/2020-paper-sourmash-gather/manuscript.md

 Table @tbl:genbank-cover.
-For example, a hierarchical approach could be taken to first identify the full list of overlapping genomes using FracMinHash at a low resolution, followed by a higher resolution approach to identify the best matching genomes.
+For example, a hierarchical approach could be taken to first identify the full list of overlapping genomes using FracMinHash at a low resolution, followed by a higher resolution (but more resource intensive) approach to identify the best matching genomes.

 ## Opportunities for future improvement of min-set-cov